-I’ve been using the ZIIP HALO 2.0 for about a month and I’m gonna be honest with you.
+I’ve been using the ZIIP HALO 2.0 for a few months now and I’m gonna be honest with you.
 I came into this fully prepared to hate it.

-This is my full ZIIP HALO 2.0 review after 30 days, including whether it’s actually safe if you have sensitive skin that freaks out at everything.
+This is my full ZIIP HALO 2.0 review, including whether it’s actually safe if you have sensitive skin that freaks out at everything.
+I went full scientist about it.
 Like, did-half-my-face-as-a-test obsessed.
 The side I treated had more defined cheekbones, a more snatched jawline, and noticeably less puff than the side I skipped.

 The ZIIP HALO 2.0 is an at-home microcurrent facial device that uses electrical currents to work with your skin’s natural bio-electricity.
 It’s app-connected, which means every treatment is personalized.